 Maltipoos sometimes get tear stains — dark marks around their eyes caused by the gunk that forms naturally.
 Since Malteses have shallow eye sockets, they're more prone to getting tear stains.
 Purchase a chemical-free dog tear stain remover and apply it around your dog's eyes every day.
 You can also prevent future tear stains and eye irritation by using wet wipes to gently clean around each eye.

 How do you give a Maltipoo a haircut?
 While the process takes some time, it isn't as difficult as you might think.
 You can cut your Maltipoo's hair at home using trimming shears and a dog hair electric trimmer.
 Take the trimming shears and cut off any hair around your Maltipoo's eyes so she'll be able to see clearly.

-Use a dog hair electric trimmer to trim away the Maltipoo's fur.
-Cut the fur around the dog's body to ½ inch, and cut to ¾ inches around the legs to keep the hair neat and prevent excess matting.
+Use the electric trimmer to trim the Maltipoo's fur.
+Cut the fur around your dog's body to 1/2 inch.
+When you get to the legs, cut to 3/4 inch.
+This helps to keep the hair neat, and it prevents excess matting.

 Brushing Maltipoo teeth